 Issue: Data synchronization fails when you try to synchronize IPv6 address fields in a human readable format to external databases.
-For information about configuring Sentinel to populate the IP address fields in human readable dot notation format, see "Creating a Data Synchronization Policy".
+For information about configuring Sentinel to populate the IP address fields in human readable dot notation format, see "Creating Data Synchronization Policies" on page 160.
 (Bug 913014)